Sairanjan-Subudhi/AWS-SKILL-BUILDER-CERTIFICATES/README.md

 # AWS-SKILL-BUILDER-CERTIFICATES

-This Repo contains all the CErtificates from AWS Skilll Builder
+This Repository contains all the Certificates from AWS Skilll Builder Academy